For the Perfect Distressed Furniture and Floors, You Need the Best Chalk Paint

 A Few Things to Keep in Mind

-Finish: Chalk paint’s signature creaminess dries to a velvety matte finish like plaster or stucco without the rough texture or long drying times.
+Finish: The signature creaminess of the best chalk paints dries to a velvety matte finish like plaster or stucco without the rough texture or long drying times.
 Thanks to its characteristically high coverage—you typically never need more than two coats—it can mask the glossiest or darkest previous paint jobs to provide a faded, vintage look.

 Color consistency: Sloan’s chalk paint is renowned for its rich color depth, but if the opacity isn’t quite right, you can play with it.
 “I created my paint following the theory of color—there is little to no black pigment in it, which means you can mix colors together and create clean, unmuddied tones like you can with artist paints,” she explains.
 “I’m very much an add-some-water-experiment-keep-going-until-it-looks-like…kind of person.”